EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 bower install
 ```

 We also faced an issue which made **Grunt** fail to start correctly.
-Grunt was complaining about an "undefined property" called "prototype".
+Grunt was complaining about an “undefined property” called “prototype”.
 If you happen to have the same problem just type

 ```nohighlight
 cd node_modules/grunt-connect-proxy/node_modules/http-proxy